DerekSomerville/PythonCustomer/README.md

 [1]: https://2608436.atlassian.net/secure/RapidBoard.jspa?rapidView=1&projectKey=CAFE

+when moving a file to new location in the reposity git bash loses the tracking of it it ned to be readded and added under its new path eg test.txt is moved into testing folder from being in the same directory as the folder you need to add test.txt and testing\test.txt if moved into a gui folder in testing this would be testing\gui\test.txt

 files using relative paths to denote moving up a level use ..\ (\\ to stop escape characters) moving two levels up is ..\..\
 then you put the file path from that point